 - Bowel perforation similarly involves nausea and vomiting.
 Abdominal pain and inflammation are added to the list of things that people have to deal with when they suffer from bowel perforation.

 - The hernia mesh used may also be rejected by the body, leading to swelling, pain, and the development of flu-like symptoms.
 These hernia mesh failure symptoms are what leads mesh lawyers to seek justice for victims

 - In some cases, hernias may recur even when hernia mesh is used.

-Hernias are not pleasant to experience in any way, and while hernia mesh is designed to address them, these medical tools may also cause problems of their own.
+Hernias and Fistulas are not pleasant to experience in any way, and while hernia mesh is designed to address them, these medical tools may also cause problems of their own.